 Having previously conducted a number of studies when this data centre was being built, (short circuit study, protection coordination study and arc flash studies) we had detailed knowledge of the site and a model of the network built that we could begin working off.
 When these models are developed at the design stage they are not always 100% perfect and can present deviations from the actual behaviour on site, especially when it comes to voltage response.
 After much deliberation our power quality team developed a strategy that required the gathering of load data from the site in real time and inputting this into the model.
 The model would then be subjected to a range of different over and undervoltage conditions, switching scenarios etc, the aim being to simulate the behaviour and static response of the data centre to identify what was causing the issues.
 The results of the simulations were then compared with the values seen on site and the model was adjusted to reflect the real behaviour of the system.
 This is extremely difficult to do and not common practice, but we were able to achieve an error margin of approximately 0.25%.

-The proposed changes not only improved the reliability of the network and eliminated the generator start-up issue, but the corrective protocols implemented can now be replicated in the clients other data centres and be included for any future designs.
-With a properly functioning system the client can ensure they provide a reliable service to their customers, they have saved costs on their energy bills, and the utility provider can ensure an uninterrupted supply to the rest of the grid.
+The proposed changes not only improved the reliability of the network and eliminated the generator start-up issue, but the corrective protocols implemented can now be replicated in the client's other data centres and be included in any future designs.
+With a properly functioning system, the client can ensure they provide a reliable service to their customers, they have saved costs on their energy bills, and the utility provider can ensure an uninterrupted supply to the rest of the grid.